Isaac Asimov: Other writings

 Particularly in his later years, Asimov to some extent cultivated an image of himself as an amiable lecher.
 In 1971, as a response to the popularity of sexual guidebooks such as The Sensuous Woman (by "J") and The Sensuous Man (by "M"), Asimov published The Sensuous Dirty Old Man under the byline "Dr. 'A'" (although his full name was printed on the paperback edition, first published 1972).
-However, by 2016, some of Asimov's behavior towards women was described as sexual harassment and cited as an example of historically problematic behavior by men in science fiction communities.
+However, by 2016, Asimov's habit of groping women was seen as sexual harassment and came under criticism, and was cited as an early example of inappropriate behavior that can occur at science fiction conventions.

 Asimov published three volumes of autobiography.
 In Memory Yet Green (1979) and In Joy Still Felt (1980) cover his life up to 1978.
 The third volume, I. Asimov: A Memoir (1994), covered his whole life (rather than following on from where the second volume left off).
 The epilogue was written by his widow Janet Asimov after his death.
 The book won a Hugo Award in 1995.
 Janet Asimov edited It's Been a Good Life (2002), a condensed version of his three autobiographies.
 He also published three volumes of retrospectives of his writing, Opus 100 (1969), Opus 200 (1979), and Opus 300 (1984).

 In 1987, the Asimovs co-wrote How to Enjoy Writing: A Book of Aid and Comfort.
 In it they offer advice on how to maintain a positive attitude and stay productive when dealing with discouragement, distractions, rejection, and thick-headed editors.
 The book includes many quotations, essays, anecdotes, and husband-wife dialogues about the ups and downs of being an author.

 Asimov and Star Trek creator Gene Roddenberry developed a unique relationship during Star Trek's initial launch in the late 1960s.
 Asimov wrote a critical essay on Star Trek's scientific accuracy for TV Guide magazine.
 Roddenberry retorted respectfully with a personal letter explaining the limitations of accuracy when writing a weekly series.
 Asimov corrected himself with a follow-up essay to TV Guide claiming that despite its inaccuracies, Star Trek was a fresh and intellectually challenging science fiction television show.
 The two remained friends to the point where Asimov even served as an advisor on a number of Star Trek projects.

 In 1973, Asimov published a proposal for calendar reform, called the World Season Calendar.
 It divides the year into four seasons (named A–D) of 13 weeks (91 days) each.
 This allows days to be named, e.g., "D-73" instead of December 1 (due to December 1 being the 73rd day of the 4th quarter).
 An extra 'year day' is added for a total of 365 days.